AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

-With an average annual cost of $367, Nationwide is one of the more affordable motorcycle insurance providers on our list.
-On top of affordable rates and solid discounts, you can bundle your motorcycle with your home, car, and other policies.
-Finally, Nationwide has strong customer satisfaction (858 J.D.
-Power rating) and financial strength (A+ AM Best rating) scores.
+With an average annual cost of $653, Nationwide is one of the more expensive motorcycle insurance providers on our list, but you can save by taking advantage of its solid discounts and the ability to bundle your motorcycle policy with your home, car, and other policies.

 • pro